jquinby/jekyll-now/_posts/2020-05-08-catherine-of-siena.markdown

 wonderful.
 The weather has gone all haywire.
 After one late frost which killed my vegetable seedlings and pummeled my fig, we're due for another one tonight, which means I'll be out covering everything up (again) and hoping for the best.
-This would be the latest freeze ever recorded here, breaking a record set back in 1910.
-I am very much ready for some consistent heat.
+This would be the latest freeze ever recorded here, breaking a 90-year old record.